Skip to content

 Bring your own connectors

-Attach tenant-owned Macs, VMs, coding sandboxes, private APIs, desktop automation, or provider adapters.
-The connector executes privately while GA governs policy, approvals, redaction, and audit.
+Attach your own Macs, VMs, coding sandboxes, private APIs, desktop automation, or provider adapters.
+The connector executes privately while General Augment governs policy, approvals, redaction, and audit.

 Governed tool execution

-Expose only allowed tool schemas to the runtime.
+Expose only allowed tool schemas to the agent.
 Validate inputs, rate-limit calls, redact payloads, and require approval for sensitive writes such as outbound message sends.

 Observability and usage

-Capture response ids, trace ids, token usage, tool calls, memory events, logs, channel status, and support evidence for every tenant.
+Capture response ids, trace ids, token usage, tool calls, memory events, logs, channel status, and usage details for every run.

 Project keys stay server-side.
-Credentials, memory, traces, tools, and audit rows are encrypted, governed, and scoped per tenant and app user.
+Credentials, memory, traces, tools, and audit rows are encrypted, governed, and scoped per project and app user.

 User memory